s00500/ESPUI/README.md

 - Graph Widget ✅

 * Cleanup Example, DNS and autojoin
+* Persist save graph in local storage
+* data upload new info to doc? (copy to folder?)
 * Cleanup and extend Documentation
   - Number field ✅
   - Text field ✅
   - Data directory ✅
   - Graph Usage
+  - Number min and max value to docs
   - Slider
   - OptionList
   - Tab usage
   - Verbosity setting

-To check:
-data upload new info to doc?

-## OLD Roadmap :

-- Datagraph output -> _WIP_
-- Number min and max value
-- proper return value (as int and not as string) for slider

-## Changelog for functions:
+## Changelog for 2.0 functions:

 - split pad into pad and padWithCenter
 - Cleaned order or parameters on switch